 Signing, enable automatic signing and then select a development team.
 Now, the project is ready to be built by selecting the

-To build for android, first download this zip and extract it into the directory
+To build for android, first download and extract the prebuilt libraries into the directory

 ./gradlew build ./gradlew installDebug